 With MyMediTravel you can browse 3 facilities offering Heart Valve Replacement procedures in Thailand.
-The cheapest price available is $16,562, it's well worth the trip from United States!
+The cheapest price available is $16,562 - what are you waiting for?

 Heart valve replacement is a surgical procedure to treat or correct problems caused by heart valve disease.
 The heart valve keeps blood flowing through the heart in the correct direction, but if you have heart valve disease, at least one of your heart valves is not working properly.
 Heart valve replacement is usually recommended if your heart valve cannot be repaired or a catheter-based procedure is not possible.